dwyl/elixir-auth-google/README.md

 This result is _much_ simpler
 than anything else
-and has both step-by-step instructions and an _complete working example_ App including how to encrypt tokens for secure storage to help you ship your app _fast_.
+and has both step-by-step instructions and a _complete working example_ App including how to encrypt tokens for secure storage to help you ship your app _fast_.